 🌊 Aquatic 💧 Semi-aquatic

-Bacopa australis is native to South America, particularly to southern regions of Brazil.
-Despite the species name “australis,” which means “southern,” this plant does not originate from Australia — a common misconception.
+Bacopa australis is native to South America, particularly in southern regions of Brazil.
+Despite the name “australis” meaning “southern,” it has no connection to Australia, which is a common misconception.

 Did you know?